ctomkow/swITch/README.md

 ### DEVICE SUPPORT

-* See https://github.com/ktbyers/netmiko (Currently Cisco IOS and HP Procurve)
+* See Currently Cisco and HP.
+I will be implementing support for the devices that netmiko does. https://github.com/ktbyers/netmiko

 ### FUTURE DEVELOPMENT